pjackson31/hello/_posts/2020-02-05-post-quote.md

 > Engineering
 >
-> <cite> “Currently a College Student learning how to code in Ruby, HTML.
+> <cite> “Currently a college student learning how to code in Ruby, HTML.
 Knowledgeable in Java, Python, and other various languages. ”

 Involvement:
 Software projects within Amherst College, Electronics Club Member, Arduino's Community Activist